zubi95/zubi95/README.md

 - 💞️ I’m looking to collaborate on SalesForce
 - 📫 How to reach me mdzubaerrahman@gmail.com

-While studing salesforce I worked with Menulog as a Business Development Manager.
+While studing Salesforce I worked with Menulog as a Business Development Manager.
 Want to have a chat, feel free to reach out.
 <!---
 zubi95/zubi95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.